Inlays & Onlays

 What Are Dental Inlays and Onlays?

-Inlays and onlays are dental restorations used to fix damaged teeth.
-They are a middle option between simple treatments like fillings and stronger treatments like crowns.
-The choice to use an inlay or an onlay depends on where and how bad the tooth damage is.
-Inlays fix damage inside the tooth, while onlays restore damage on the tooth’s surface.
-Dental inlays and onlays help dentists restore badly damaged teeth without needing a full crown.
-These treatments are custom-made to fill in parts of a tooth that have been hurt, worn, or decayed.
-Inlays and onlays work for teeth used for biting, like molars and premolars.
-They make a damaged tooth last longer, letting patients use the tooth for eating and talking.
+Inlays and onlays are dental restorations that fix damaged teeth.
+These treatments serve as a middle ground between simple fillings and stronger treatments like crowns.
+The choice between an inlay or an onlay depends on the extent and location of the tooth damage.
+Inlays restore damage inside the tooth, while onlays repair damage on the tooth’s surface.
+Both dental inlays and onlays help dentists restore damaged teeth without requiring a full crown.
+Custom-made to fit the tooth, they fill areas that have been hurt, worn, or decayed.
+Dentists typically use inlays and onlays for molars and premolars, which are teeth used for biting.
+These treatments extend the lifespan of a damaged tooth, allowing patients to continue using it for eating and talking.

 Dental Inlays

-Dental inlays are usually made from ceramic, porcelain, or resin composite.
-They are made to fit just right into a tooth hole caused by damage or decay.
-Inlays are strong and better than fillings for restoring damaged or decayed teeth.
-They can be made to match your tooth color, making them a hidden way to treat bigger dental problems.
+Dental inlays are commonly made from ceramic, porcelain, or resin composite.
+They are designed to fit precisely into a cavity caused by damage or decay.
+Compared to fillings, inlays are stronger and offer a more durable solution for restoring damaged or decayed teeth.
+Additionally, inlays can be customized to match the natural color of your teeth, making them a discreet option for treating larger dental issues.

 Dental Onlays